apache/mesos/docs/upgrades.md

 In order to upgrade a running cluster:

-1. Install the new slave binaries and restart the slaves.
+1. Install the new agent binaries and restart the agents.
 2. Install the new master binaries and restart the masters.